asitgithub/MunicipalitiesTax/README.md

 Instructions on how to install a Windows Service: https://msdn.microsoft.com/en-us/library/zt39148a(v=vs.110).aspx#BK_Install The startup type for this MunicipalityTaxes Windows Service is set to Manual by default, so you'll need to start it manually after installing. :)

-The URL for the service is set in the config, and is currently http://localhost:8733/Design_Time_Addresses/MunicipalityTaxes/Service1/mex, as defined at https://github.com/keith-hall/Showcase_CSharp_MunicipalityTaxSchedule/blob/4cda15a87b536a346af33f62e035f646b7bc03ae/MunicipalityTaxes/MunicipalityTaxes/App.config#L25.

 If you get an System.ServiceModel.AddressAccessDeniedException when you try to host the WCF service, like:

 Please try changing the HTTP port to 8733 or running as Administrator.